 Hazardous Polymerization : Will not occur.

 Incompatibility (materials to avoid) : CIF3, MnF3, OF2.

 Hazardous Decomposition Products : None.

 11. TOXICOLOGICAL INFORMATION

-Silicosis

-The major concern is silicosis, caused by the inhalation and retention of respirable crystalline silica dust.
+Silicosis : The major concern is silicosis, caused by the inhalation and retention of respirable

+crystalline silica dust.
 Silicosis can exist in several forms, chronic (or ordinary),

 accelerated or acute.

-Chronic Or Ordinary Silicosis Is the most common form of silicosis, and can occur after many years of exposure to relatively low levels of airborne respirable crystalline silica dust.
+Chronic Or Ordinary Silicosis : Is the most common form of silicosis, and can occur after many years of exposure to relatively low levels of airborne respirable crystalline silica dust.
 It is further defined as either simple or complicated silicosis.
 Lung lesions (shown as radiographic opacities) less than 1 centimeter in diameter characterize simple silicosis, primarily in the upper lung zones.
 Often simple silicosis is not associated with symptoms, detectable changes in lung function or disability.
 Simple silicosis may be progressive and may develop into complicated silicosis or progressive massive fibrosis (PMF).
 Complicated silicosis or PMF is characterized by lung lesions (shown as radiographic opacities) greater than 1 centimeter in diameter.
 Although there may be no symptoms associated with complicated silicosis or PMF, the symptoms, if present, are shortness of breath, wheezing, cough and sputum production.
 Complicated silicosis or PMF my be associated with decreased lung function and may be disabling.
 Advanced complicated silicosis or PMF may lead to death.
 Advanced complicated silicosis or PMF can result in heart disease secondary to the lung disease (cor pumonale).
-Accelerated Silicosis : Can occur with the exposure to high concentrations of respirable crystalline silica over a relatively short period; the lung lesions can appear within five (5) years of initial Revision Date: Version 2.0 08/12 Print Date:
+Accelerated Silicosis : Can occur with the exposure to high concentrations of respirable crystalline silica over a relatively short period; the lung lesions can appear within five (5) years of initial exposure.

-08/21/12 MSDS Identification:

-3400CT - Part D

-Aggregate

-exposure.
 The progression can be rapid.
-Accelerated silicosis is similar to chronic or ordinary silicosis, except that the lung lesions appear earlier and the progression is
+Accelerated silicosis is similar to chronic Revision Date: 08 1/12 Print Date:

+e: 08/21/12 Version 3.0 MSDS Identification: 3300FS - Part C Aggregate or ordinary silicosis, except that the lung lesions appear earlier and the progression is more rapid.
-more rapid.